GabrielStancu/NetStack/README.md

 ## Order Service
 - Responsible for the orders placed through the system.
-- Uses SqlServer as databse
+- Uses SqlServer as database
 - Acts as a subscriber in the publisher-subscriber pattern using RabbitMQ queues

 ## Product Service
 - Responsible for scheduling jobs for the products.
 (It only logs different messages for each type of job scheduled).
+- Adapted after Jaydeep Patil's tutorial at Medium.com: https://medium.com/@jaydeepvpatil225/hangfire-introduction-and-implementation-in-net-core-6-web-api-31acfe6c60f1
 - Uses Hangfire for job scheduling and execution (see the ProductsController)

 ## To Do Service